BIMSBbioinfo/janggu/docs/tutorial.rst

 to easily access and fetch genomics data.
 The datasets can directly be used e.g. for training or evaluating neural networks.

-Two of the most useful containers are :class:`DnaDataset` and :class:`CoverageDataset`.
+Two of the most useful containers are :class:`Dna` and :class:`Cover`.

-DnaDataset
+Dna
 ^^^^^^^^^^
-The :class:`DnaDataset` allows you to fetch raw sequence data from fasta files or from a reference genome with genomic coordinates of interest and translates the sequences into a *one-hot encoding*.
+The :class:`Dna` allows you to fetch raw sequence data from fasta files or from a reference genome with genomic coordinates of interest and translates the sequences into a *one-hot encoding*.
 Specifically, the sequence is stored in a 4D array with dimensions corresponding to :code:`(region, region_length, alphabet_size, 1)`.
-The DnaDataset offers a number of features:
+The Dna offers a number of features:

 1. Strand-specific sequence extraction
 2. Higher-order one-hot encoding, e.g. di-nucleotide based